rodlie/natron-plugins/Transform/3D_Card/README.md

 Filter : The filtering algorithm, by default it's set to impulse that is the fastest but is aliased.
 Use another one if you have jagged edges.

+Backface culling : if checked one side of the plane will be rendered transparent.

 UV Offset and Scale : manipulates the texture coordinates.

 ### Motion blur